torero619/biostats549/README.md

 In order to participate in classwork and complete the assigned homework you must have the following

-- Windows 10 or 11
+- Windows 10 or 11 (Windows 11 Pro is best)

 - Excel...most recent version can be found on [Office Download](portal.office.com)

-- at least 16Gb Memory
+- at least 16Gb Memory (more is better though)

 ```diff
 !
 DISCLAIMER: the linked laptops are NOT a guarantee that they meet the specifications